-Line 4t-Intangible Drilling Costs
+Line 22-Intangible Drilling Costs Preference (IDCs)

-Do not make this adjustment for costs for which you elected the optional 60-month write-off under section 59(e) for regular tax purposes.
+Do not make this adjustment for costs for which you elected the орtional 60-month write-off under section 59(e) for regular tax purposes.

-Except as provided below, intangible drilling costs (IDCs) from oil, gas, and geothermal wells are a tax preference item to the extent that the excess IDCs exceed 65% of the net income from the wells.
-Figure the tax preference item for all geothermal properties separately from the preference for all oil and gas properties.
+IDCs from oil, gas, and geothermal wells are a preference to the extent that the excess IDCs exceed 65% of the net income from the wells.
+Figure the preference for all oil and gas properties separately from the preference for all geothermal properties.